EvertLagerberg/EvertLagerberg.github.io/blog/_posts/2013-10-09-Get_up_and_running_with_ruby_on_rails.md

 title: Get up and running with ruby on rails
 ---

 I first started out using ruby on rails earlier this year and it was a real hassle to get it all working.
-This post is a collection of guides and tutorials I have found helpful.
+This post is a collection of guides and tutorials I have found helpful (...)

 This time around on another computer it was easier since i knew how to do it.
 Here are some tips for setting up ruby on rails on OS X Mountain Lion.